gaehlerm/SoftwareEngineering/README.md

 "And you will know, my name is the Lord!" – Samuel L. Jackson, Pulp Fiction" [https://youtu.be/MBRoCdtZOYg]

+This chapter is a futile attempt to help you find better names.
+If you are not satisfied by my lousy explanations, I recommend the book [The Art of Readable Code] which has some more detailed explanations.

 How long does a football game last?
 This is a very innocent question, although people may not agree on an answer.
 In Europe, most people would say 90 minutes, while in the United States, 60 minutes is the common answer.
 The reason for these different answers is very simple: names.
 There are two different sports that share the same name.
 This can cause some confusion.

 The example was cute.
 Mixing them up may cause amusement, but it does not cause any harm.
 When it comes to city names, things can get a little trickier.
 If you miss a job interview because you drove to the wrong city named "Springfield" (this name is used in The Simpsons because it is a very common name in the US), it can be quite painful.
 For the police and healthcare system, it becomes even worse.
 When there are individuals with identical names present, it can become risky.
 If your namesake is a highly dangerous criminal, the police may become really rough because they are confused and think you could be dangerous.
 Even in Europe.
 In a hospital, there are issues with using names as an identifier, and so far, there is no unique solution on how to solve it.
 Using the name combined with the birth date works out quite well, but it is no definite solution.